SchoolRonald/QBE-Project-Website/README.md

 # Mines AI & Machine Learning Club — Site (Svelte)

-This is a small Svelte + Vite scaffold for the Colorado School of Mines AI & ML Club.
-It contains three pages: Home, Upcoming Events, and Contact.
+Modern single-page site for the Colorado School of Mines AI & ML Club, built with Svelte.
+This project was built mostly using LLM's.

 ## Quick start